Representation Uncertainty in Self-Supervised Learning as Variational Inference

-\textbf{Relation to input images}; We conduct a qualitative evaluation of uncertainty estimation by comparing an input image to the predicted concentration $\kappa$, a parameter related to the uncertainty with ImegeNette dataset.
-Fig.~\ref{fig:kappa_with_images} shows input images and the histogram of predicted $\kappa$.
-The input image is the original image resized to $256 \times 256$ and cropped in the center to $224 \times 224$.
-When $\kappa$ is predicted to be low, i.e., the uncertainty of the latent variable is predicted to be high, there are few noticeable features in the input images.
-In contrast, when $\kappa$ is predicted to be high, i.e., the uncertainty of the latent variable is predicted to be low, there are noticeable features in the input images, e.g., various colors and edges.
-This result shows that the proposed method can learn the uncertainty of the latent variable.
+We evaluate uncertainty estimation qualitatively by comparing an input image to the predicted concentration $\kappa$, a parameter related to the uncertainty.
+We use images from the validation split of ImageNet100.
+We use the model pretrained with ImageNet100 on 100 epochs.
+Fig.~\ref{fig:kappa_with_images} shows the images for which $\kappa$ is in the top $1\%$ and those for which $\kappa$ is in the bottom $1\%$.
+When $\kappa$ is low, i.e., the uncertainty of the latent variable is high, there are few noticeable features in the input images.
+This result shows that our method can estimate high uncertainty for semantically uncertain images.
+Additional image examples estimated to have high or low uncertainty are shown in Appx.~\ref{sec:another_result}.

-\textbf{Relation to downstream task}; We investigate the effects of uncertainty on a downstream image classification task with ImageNette dataset.
-We compared the uncertainty between images for which the correct and incorrect labels are estimated.
-Fig.~\ref{fig:kappa_with_correct} shows boxplots of $\kappa$s for samples for which the estimated labels are correct and incorrect.
-Consequently, we obtained that the $\kappa$ of image features in which the incorrect label is estimated are lower than those for which the correct label is estimated $(p < 0.01)$.
-This result shows that the uncertainty is related to the difficulty of classification.